Forest Gate: History

+Governance

+Forest Gate is part of the Stratford and Bow constituency for elections to the House of Commons.

+Forest Gate is divided between the Forest Gate North and Forest Gate South wards for elections to Newham London Borough Council.

 Residential areas

-The Woodgrange Estate Conservation Area is a residential area with predominantly double-fronted Victorian three and four bedroomed houses built between 1887 and 1892 by developer Thomas Corbett and sons who went on to oversee the construction of more than 1,100 houses to exploit the transport links provided by one of the first Essex lines, opened by Eastern Counties Railway in 1839, running through Forest Gate in 1840.
+The Woodgrange Estate Conservation Area is a residential area with predominantly double-fronted Victorian three and four bedroomed houses built over a period of 15 years from 1877 to 1892 by developer Thomas Corbett and sons who went on to oversee the construction of 1,160 houses, developed to exploit the transport links provided by one of the first Essex lines, opened by Eastern Counties Railway in 1839, running through Forest Gate in 1840.
 Corbett paid £40,000 for land associated with Woodgrange Farm, Essex, in 1877, which was formerly used as a market garden serving London.

-The Woodgrange Estate consists of four roads from north to south: Hampton Road; Osborne Road; Claremont Road and Windsor Road, all of which link to Woodgrange Road to the west.
+The estate consists of four roads from north to south: Hampton Road; Osborne Road; Claremont Road and Windsor Road, all of which link to Woodgrange Road to the west and contains some of the original route of Margary's RR3: 'The crossing place at Iceland Wharf, Old Ford, has been well established, and from it the eastern road ran north-eastward through Stratford, though its course through Forest Gate and Manor Park appears to be slightly distorted from the true line.'
+A direct line from the Old Ford crossing, to the ancient river crossing at Ilford, would run east through Forest Gate library, across the estate, east-northeast to the approximate junction of Hampton and Osborne Road.

+To the north of the railway running through Forest Gate is the "village" with terraced streets named for the Oxford Martyrs (Latimer, Ridley and Cranmer) running up to the open spaces of Wanstead Flats.

 There are blocks of council flats at the western end of Claremont and Windsor roads built on the site of houses damaged during bombing in World War II.
 Nearby Godwin Junior School in Forest Gate recently picked up a British Council International School Award, while the Ofsted Outstanding-rated Forest Gate Community School remains one of the best in the country, by measure of Progress 8 scores.
-To the north of the railway running through Forest Gate is the "village" with terraced streets named for the Oxford Martyrs (Latimer, Ridley and Cranmer) running up to the open spaces of Wanstead Flats.